Have you always wanted to be a real estate investor but don’t have the cash or time to manage a property?

 Key takeaway: buying an income property isn’t as glamorous as seen on TV.

 It’s one thing if you plan on living there for the next 25 years, but if you’re looking to own an income property it’s a whole different ballgame.
-I can think of a few more enjoyable ways I’d rather spend my weekends than fixing leaky toilets!
+I can think of better ways to spend my weekends than fixing leaky toilets!

 Do you own REIT's in your portfolio?
 Let me know in the comments below.